MarilynKeller/SMPL2AddBiomechanics/README.md

 ### Biomechanical model

 This is an OpenSim model with markers defined on it, in .osim format.
 By default, the downloaded BSM model will be used.
-You can also use your own OpenSim model:
+You can also use your OpenSim model:

   ```bash
 python smpl2ab/smpl2addbio.py -i  models/bsm/sample_motion/01 --osim /path/to/your_model.osim --marker_dict /path/to/smpl_markers_dict.yaml